• Skip to primary navigation

 • RSS

+Grilled vegetable fajitas are one of my favorite easy summer dinners.
 Loaded with mushrooms, asparagus, red bell peppers, and onions, they bring some freshness to a cookout.
-Vegan & gluten-free.
+Plus, this vegan & gluten-free meal is ready to eat in just 30 minutes!

 Not grilling season where you live?
-I offer indoor grill pan & oven directions as well!
+I include indoor grill pan & oven roasting directions in the recipe notes!

 Everything tastes better on the grill.
 It's a fact.